luxonis/models/src/luxonis_train/nodes/README.md

 | ------------ | ----------- | ------------- | ------------------------------------------------------------------------------------------------------------------------- |
 | attach_index | int \| None | None          | Index of previous output that the head attaches to.
 Each node has a sensible default.
 Usually should not be manually set. |
 | n_classes    | int \| None | None          | Number of classes in the dataset.
 Inferred from the dataset if not provided.                                              |

+Additional parameters for specific nodes are listed below.

 ## ResNet18